What Is an ATS Resume? - The Complete Guide for Your Resumes

 • Step 4: Read what you see.

-Format Rules That Kill Parse And Which ATS friendly Resume They Target
+Format Rules That Kill Parse and Which ATS-friendly Resume They Target

-Elements That Guarantee Parse Failures for Job description
+Elements That Guarantee Parse Failures for Job Description

 • Multi-column layouts (right column invisible in 61% of tests)